 madanthonywayneorg@gmail.com (260) 452-7782

-The background for the award began when J. Michael Loomis requested on July 17, 2017 that his Fort Wayne City Council representative introduce a resolution.
+The background for the award began when J. Michael Loomis requested on July 17, 2017 that his Fort Wayne City Council representative, Jason Arp, introduce a resolution that designated a day honoring General Wayne in Fort Wayne.
 Nineteen months later, on February 26, 2019, such a resolution was introduced and passed 6-3 by the Fort Wayne City Council.
 It designated July 16 of each year as General "Mad" Anthony Wayne Day.
-This date was to honor General Wayne's leadership at the Battle of Stony Point, New York in 1779, for which General Wayne received a Congressional Medal.
+This date was chosen to commemorate General Wayne's leadership at the Battle of Stony Point, New York on July 16, 1779, for which General Wayne received a Congressional Medal.
 The passage of this Resolution led to the founding by Mike Loomis of our Organization on March 19, 2019.
-Our Mission Statement is "to enhance area education about local history".
+Our Mission Statement is "to enhance area education about relevant history".

-Fort Wayne is the namesake of General Wayne, a Revolutionary War hero who was called out of retirement by President George Washington in early 1792 to command the "Legion of the United States", the new professional military forced created to defend the shores of the now-independent country, and to facilitate the national policy favoring westward expansion.
-General Wayne became the Senior Commander of the entire Legion, and he is the only person in U.S. history not serving as President of the United States to have received the title of "Commander-in-Chief", of what was to be renamed the "U.S. Army".
+General Wayne was later called out of retirement by President George Washington in early 1792 to command the "Legion of the United States", the nation's first professional military forced created to defend the shores of the now-independent country, and to facilitate the national policy favoring westward expansion.
+General Wayne became the Senior Commander of the entire Legion, and he is the only person in U.S. history not serving as President of the United States to have received the title of "Commander-in-Chief".
+The Legion of the United States was renamed the "U.S. Army" in 1796, the year that General Wayne died.

-At the time of President Washington's appointment of General Wayne as Commander-in-Chief" of the Legion of the United States, our nation had not grown that far from the original 13 American Colonies.
+At the time of President Washington's appointment of General Wayne as Commander-in-Chief" of the Legion of the United States, our nation begun to grow from the original 13 American Colonies.
 The "Northwest" territory was considered to be Ohio, Indiana, Illinois and Michigan, not Oregon and Washington, Idaho and Montana.
 General Wayne commanded the Legion of the United States until his death on December 15, 1796.
 General Wayne was known for his talent in strategy and logistics.
 He was also a peacemaker, and after winning the Battle of Fallen Timbers in 1794, he wrote the northern Native American tribes, in French, calling for peace.
 (See "The First American West", Special Collections Research Center, University of Chicago Library; available through "American Memory", Library of Congress.)

 The Legion of the United States Award is intended to honor those who served in the Legion under General Wayne's command.
 The Award recognizes “excellence in education” and “dedication to community service”, which attributes are consistent with our Mission Statement.

 The Committee selecting the three Finalists for the award will be jointly chaired by noted American author, Alan D. Gaff ("Bayonets in the Wilderness"), and his wife, Maureen Gaff, a prolific researcher and collaborator.
-The Finalists will be chosen by January 31, 2022, and the Winner of the 2022 Legion of the United States Award will be announced on Monday, February 21, 2022, the date that we will observe George Washington's Birthday.
+The Winner of the 2024 Legion of the United States Award will be honored at Noon on Tuesday, July 16, 2024, on our annual "General Mad Anthony Wayne Day" in Fort Wayne, Indiana.

 -The End-